ABOUT

 (9 in English Language, 9 in Mathematics)

-I was awarded a full set of Grade 9s across every subject: English Language/Literature, Mathematics, Physics, Chemistry, Biology, Geography, Spanish, and Computer Science, placing me (roughly) in the top 0.01% of exam results in England.
+The best GCSE grades in my school; I was awarded a full set of Grade 9s across every subject: English Language/Literature, Mathematics, Physics, Chemistry, Biology, Geography, Spanish, and Computer Science, placing me roughly within the top 0.01% of exam results in England.

 PROJECTS